-- 4a.
-Although most candidates were familiar with the basic mechanisms involved in the first trophic levels, few could focus sufficiently on what has happening to matter and tended to address energy instead. - 4b.
-Although many responses were limited in the scope they covered, most candidates could identify at least a couple of impacts from fossil fuel use on productivity of terrestrial systems. - 4c.
-This was generally well-answered with many relevant examples of national energy choices along with discussing the significance of their associated environmental impacts. - 5a.
-Majority of candidates were able to identify at least a couple of agricultural strategies and give some idea as to how they influenced sustainability.
+4a.
+Although most candidates were familiar with the basic mechanisms involved in the first trophic levels, few could focus sufficiently on what has happening to energy and the different forms it takes.

+4b.
+Although many responses were limited in the scope they covered, most candidates could identify at least a couple of impacts from fossil fuel use on the abiotic conditions of oceans.

-- 5b.
-Candidates often struggled with this question.
-Those that did well distinguished primary and secondary, net, and gross productivity. - 5c.
-While weaker responses failed to distinguish wild fisheries and aquacultural systems, most candidates were able to identify aspects of efficiency and environmental impacts and utilise these in some degree of evaluative argument. - 6a.
-Surprisingly few candidates recognised that the parasite host relationship is likely to follow similar cyclical population patterns displayed by predator prey relationships.
-Some did, however, suggest long term evolutionary change toward an equilibrium. - 6b.
-Most candidates could recognise the role of plate tectonics in bringing about isolation of populations but were unclear regarding the fundamental mechanisms of evolution.
-A common misunderstanding was that new species only came about through the hybridisation of existing species. - 6c.
-Despite the difficulties some candidates reportedly had with the terms of this question responses were generally quite good with candidates clearly able to link different value systems with respective approaches to conservation. - 7a.
-Aside from candidates who clearly appeared unfamiliar with the demographic transition model, many were able to provide rational links between the state of population development and associated ecological footprints. - 7b.
-Most candidates appeared familiar with the concept of maximum sustainable yield but were not always able to provide details of a suitable method for measuring the size and growth of a fish population. - 7c.
-This question was often answered very well including references to a full range of strategies for addressing solid domestic waste along with a balanced evaluation of their impact on sustainability.
+4c.
+This was generally well-answered with many relevant examples of national energy choices along with discussing the relative significance of their geographical location and environmental impacts.

+5a.
+Majority of candidates were able to identify at least a couple of relevant agricultural strategies but could not always explain their influence on sustainability.

+5b.
+Candidates often struggled with this question only offering one or two ways in which soil is impacted by succession.

+5c.
+While weaker responses failed to identify specific food production systems, most candidates were able to identify aspects of efficiency and environmental impacts and utilise these in some degree of evaluative argument.

+6a.
+Majority of candidates scored at least a couple of marks on this question but often failed to identify two further examples of appropriate population interactions.

+6b.
+Most candidates could recognise the role of isolation of populations but were unclear regarding the fundamental mechanisms of evolution.
+A common misunderstanding was that new species only came about through the hybridisation of existing species.

+6c.
+Responses were generally quite good with candidates were clearly able to link different value systems with respective approaches to conservation.

+7a.
+This was a challenging for many who had clearly not considered the influence of geography on a population's ecological footprint, but many were able to apply their understanding of the EF concept to generate valid answers.

+7b.
+Most candidates appeared familiar with the concept of natural income but were not always able to provide details of a suitable method for measuring the size and growth of a herbivore population.

+7c.
+This question was often answered very well including references to a full range of strategies for addressing population management along with a balanced evaluation of their impact on sustainability.
 Weaker responses lacked the range of strategies and focused solely on pros or on cons, leaving an unbalanced evaluation.